-13. How many British are pictured in the plaque?
-Write the word for this number:
+Write the word for this number •

-Write the 1st letter of the word in #5.

-To find your way outside the fort

-The covered way does twist and wind

-To two more buildings yet to find.

-The first was used to heat the shot

-That sealed the wooden vessels' lot
+To find your way outside the fort The covered way does twist and wind To two more buildings yet to find.
+The first was used to heat the shot That sealed the wooden vessels' lot

-14. Part of this building's name refers to a place that is very hot

-Write the 1st letter of the word in #7.
+- 14. Part of this building's name refers to a place that is very hot. - ♦ Write the 1st letter of the word in #7.